ghent360/gs_usb_fd/README.md

 # gs_usb_fd

-A modified gs_usb driver which supports CAN-FD.
+A backport of the gs_usb driver from kernel v6 which supports CAN-FD, should compile on kernel 5.15 (tested Ubuntu 22.04).
+Renamed the name of the module, so it does not conflict with the standard distribution.

 ## Supported Devices